Gcina Mhlophe: Early life

+Career

+Mhlophe worked as a newsreader at the Press Trust and BBC Radio.
+From 1982-1983, she was a writer for the “Learn and Teach” magazine.

 She began to get a sense of the demand for stories while in Chicago in 1988.
-She performed at a library in a mostly-black neighbourhood, where an ever-growing audience kept inviting her back.
+She performed at a library in a mostly-Black neighborhood, where an ever-growing audience kept inviting her back.
 Still, Mhlophe only began to think of storytelling as a career after meeting an Imbongi, one of the legendary poets of African folklore, and after encouragement by Mannie Manim, the then-director of the Market Theatre, Johannesburg.
+From 1989 to 1990, she was resident director at the Market Theatre.

-Since then Mhlophe has appeared in theatres from Soweto to London and much of her work has been translated into German, French, Italian, Swahili and Japanese.
-Mhlophe has travelled extensively in Africa and other parts of the world giving storytelling workshops.
+Mhlophe has appeared in theatres from Soweto to London, and much of her work has been translated into German, French, Italian, Swahili, and Japanese.
+She has travelled extensively in Africa and other parts of the world giving storytelling workshops.

+Mhlophe's stories meld folklore, information, current affairs, song, and idiom.
+Storytelling is a deeply traditional activity in South Africa, and Mhlophe is one of the few woman storytellers in a country dominated by males.
+She does her work through charismatic performances, working to preserve storytelling as a means of keeping history alive and encouraging South African children to read.
+She tells her stories in four of South Africa's languages: English, Afrikaans, Zulu and Xhosa.

+Her writing has appeared in collections including A Land Apart: A South African Reader (eds André Brink and J. M. Coetzee, London: Faber and Faber, 1986), Daughters of Africa (ed.
+Margaret Busby, London: Jonatan Cape, 1992) and Women Writing Africa: The Southern Region (ed.
+Margaret Daymond, Johannesburg: Witwatersrand University Press, 2002).

+Other activities

-Mhlophe's stories meld folklore, information, current affairs, song and idiom.
-The realisation of her dreams is a visceral motivator for her and she is passing on her infectious enthusiasm by developing young talent to carry forward the work of storytelling through the Zanendaba (Bring me a story) Initiative.
+Mhlophe mentors' young people, developing young talent to carry forward the work of storytelling through the Zanendaba ("Bring me a story") Initiative.
 This initiative, established in 2002, is a collaboration with the Market Theatre and READ, a national literacy organization.

-Mhlophe currently serves as the patron of the ASSITEJ South Africa, the International Association for Theatre for Children and Young People.
+She currently serves as the patron of the ASSITEJ South Africa, the International Association for Theatre for Children and Young People.

-Mhlophe currently serves as the patron of ASSITEJ South Africa, the International Association for Theatre for Children and Young People.
+She runs a performance space called "The Storytelling Tree" in Durban.

+She also works as a motivational speaker.

+Recognition and awards

+From 2019, Mhlophe's birthday, 24 October, is recognized as National Storytelling Day in South Africa.

+As of 2023, Mhlophe has been awarded honorary doctorates from seven universities across the world.
+These include: